Uxeau

 Uxeau is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

+Geography

-Uxeau is located in the south west of Saône et Loire at 150 km from Dijon and in the middle of the way between Dijon and Clermont-Ferrand.
+Uxeau is located in the southwest of Saône-et-Loire at 150 km from Dijon and in the middle between Dijon and Clermont-Ferrand.
 Uxeau is located in the canton of Gueugnon, a small industrial town.
-Many of the inhabitants of Uxeau work or have worked on the steel works of Aperam in Gueugnon.
+Many of the inhabitants of Uxeau work or have worked at the steel works of Aperam in Gueugnon.

 The summit of the Mont Dardon is in the commune of Uxeau.
-The Mont Dardon is located on the Communes of Uxeau, Sainte-Radegonde and Issy-l'Évêque.
+The Mont Dardon is located in the communes of Uxeau, Sainte-Radegonde and Issy-l'Évêque.